Top 10 challenges of retail eCommerce in 2023

 There are many different applications of AI within retail eCommerce.
 One of the most common is product recommendation.
 By using AI, retailers can analyze customer data to identify trends and recommend products they think the customer will like.
 This can be done on both the individual level (e.g., suggesting products based on what someone has previously bought) and the aggregate level (e.g., showing recommended items based on other people with similar interests).

 Another common application is personalization.
-With AI, retailers can create a unique experience for each customer, tailoring content and recommendations specifically for them.
+With AI-based software, retailers can create a unique experience for each customer, tailoring high-quality content marketing and recommendations specifically for them.
 This can include displaying different product suggestions depending on where someone is shopping or providing tailored discounts and offers.

 Finally, AI can also be used for forecasting and analysis tasks such as predicting demand for products or identifying patterns in customer behavior.
 This information can then be used to improve stocking levels and inventory management and create more targeted.